 Research is ongoing, but here are just a few of the herbs and supplements that people have tried to relieve fibromyalgia symptoms:

 Capsaicin.
 Capsaicin is an extract of chili peppers that is applied to the skin in a cream.
-In a small study, capsaicin was found to significantly relieve tenderness in patients with fibromyalgia.
-However, it didn’t help improve pain or quality of sleep.
+In a small study, capsaicin found to help relieve in people who has severe fibromyalgia for up to 6 weeks.
 Side effects can include redness and slight stinging or burning on the skin.

 SAM-e (S-anenosylmethionine).
 SAM-e is a substance that occurs naturally in the body.
 It has been studied in many clinical trials over the past 20 years in patients who have joint pain and osteoarthritis.
 These studies have found that SAM-e may be as effective in relieving pain as nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and aspirin.
 SAM-e is used as a drug in Europe, where many of these studies have been done.
 One U.S. study in patients with osteoarthritis found that SAM-e reduced pain and improved joint function as effectively as Celebrex, a type of NSAID.
 In addition, new research has found that SAM-e may also help reduce the symptoms of depression, another common fibromyalgia symptom.
 SAM-e may interact with some medications for depression, so be sure to talk with your doctor about drug interactions before trying it.
 Other reported side effects include upset stomach, dizziness. headache, nervousness, and trouble sleeping.